euxhenh/Marlene/README.md

 ## Recovering Time-Varying Networks From Single-Cell Data

+This is the code for Marlene, presented in the paper https://arxiv.org/abs/2410.01853.

 Config files used for training can be found under `configs`

 Download the data from following instructions in the respective papers